Campus safety information and resources

 End Sexual Assault Resource handbook

-Handbook for Campus Sexual Assault Survivors, Friends and Family (pdf) (also available in Spanish), published by the Office of the Governor, 2018.
+Handbook for Campus Sexual Assault Survivors, Friends and Family (pdf), published by the Office of the Governor, 2018.

 Campus security policies and crime statistics